Ching-Hsiang-18/WSymb/README.md

 identifiers to their values.
 In this example, the WCET is successively instantiated with values ranges from 0 to 20 for parameter 1.
 Parameter identifiers are visible in the `.pwf` file.

+### Procedures with a parametric WCET

+You can specify a procedure for which the WCET is a parameter (i.e. the WCET of the procedure is considered to be unknown by `dumpcft`).
+To do
+so:
+1. Write a `.pfl` file, where each line consists of a procedure name and a parameter identifier (an integer);
+2. Pass that file as an argument to `dumpcft`.
+This produces a `.pwf` file, where the WCET of the procedure is replaced by the corresponding parameter idenfitier;
+3. For parameter instanciation, see the example `pwcet_instantiator.c`, where the procedure `param_valuation` relates parameter identifiers to their values (same as for parametric loop bounds).

 ----
 ## References